mieweb/docs/content/functions/reports/activity-log-report.md

 * <strong>Date:</strong> must enter a date range to show results for.
 * <strong>User:</strong> Can type in first or last name of a user to view results by.
 When typing, the system will attempt to auto-complete and give you choices of users to select from.
 If looking for a particular employee's activity, you'd enter their name here in the User field.
 * <strong>Chart:</strong> Can type in a specific chart to see activity on that specific chart selected.
 The system will auto-complete the chart you are typing and give you choices.
+There is a three character minimum before the autocomplete suggests any results.
 * <strong>IP Address:</strong> Enter any part of the users IP address.
 * <strong>Function:</strong> This is the main area of {{% system-name %}} that was accessed. (i.e.) admin, chart, orders, ….
 * <strong>Sub Function:</strong> This is for when there was a specific area of the function area in {{% system-name %}} that was accessed. | (i.e.) for function=admin, sub-function could be activity_log, layout_manager, system_report, ….